grant-king/ML_progress/log.md

 **Today's Progress:** TPTM lists and generators day 3.
 Dictionary comprehensions.
 Exercism 'tournament' exercise.
 Resuming Scrapy basics

 **Thoughts:** I remember learning about dictionary comprehensions in some DataCamp course last year but I couldn't find the same activity.
 I found a helpful tutorial article at https://www.datacamp.com/community/tutorials/python-dictionary-comprehension.
-Returning to working through Scrapy tutorial but for scraping blu-ray collections for movie site project.
+Returning to working through Scrapy tutorial but for scraping blu-ray collections for movie-madness Django site project.

+Day 19: January 26, 2019

+**Today's Progress:** TPTM itertools day 1.
+Continued Scrapy project.
+Corey Schafer itertools tutorial.

+**Thoughts:** I'm really glad to be going over iterators, iterables, and the tools in itertools.
+I have a vague concept of how these things function behind the scenes so it is good to supplement my understanding with the TPTM training videos and Corey Schafer's YouTube videos.
+Scrapy is taking some time to learn but I have gotten to a point where I was able to figure out how to scrape all movie names from the blu-ray.com collection.
+The collected data is heavily duplicated b/c of my poor understanding of the system.
+I think I can capture the parts of the page I need if I use Scrapy's "item" system.

 **Link to work:**

 <!---